evkx/evkx.github.io/content/models/cupra/born/BORN_VZ/_index.md

 ## Performance

 The CUPRA BORN VZ offers modest performance with a maximum power of 240 kW (326 hp / 322 bhp) and a total torque of 545 Nm (402 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and has a top speed of200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.7 seconds and has a top speed of 200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging